 - The city's graduates choose to stay in Plymouth, entering employment, starting businesses, contributing to its success and contributing to its entrepreneurial spirit.

 - The city centre is enhanced and regenerated as a vibrant modern mixed-use regional shopping centre of appropriate scale for prevailing retail patterns, with high levels of Internet connectivity, high quality high density urban living, and a hub for culture and leisure to serve the wider city.

 - The historic Waterfront is enhanced as the showcase for the city, a hub for culture and major events, an international gateway with high quality waterside living and enjoyment of the sea, and a wholly accessible and inclusive destination.

 - Around 19,000 new homes have been provided to meet the housing needs of economic growth and the local population, helping to build a city of quality sustainable neighbourhoods.

 - Plymouth is a smart city having created a socio-digital ecosystem where the city shares data and information between partners and the community through an ‘open first’ approach, delivering better co-operation, engagement and involvement, and unlocking the full capacity of local people and businesses to contribute to growth.

-- Key transport, digital and other infrastructure projects needed to enable this growth have been delivered, as have projects to create the right environment for growth and investment in the marine industries, knowledge-based industries and the visitor economy.
+- Key transport, digital (for example 5G/fibre) and other infrastructure projects needed to enable this growth have been delivered, as have projects to create the right environment for growth and investment in the marine industries (for example through the Smart Sound), knowledge-based industries and the visitor economy.